Judiciary of Hong Kong: Forms of Address

+Special courts and tribunals

 The Juvenile Court

 Courts exercising juvenile jurisdiction are constituted, as the need arises, under the Juvenile Offenders Ordinance (Cap.226) and other statutes.
 A juvenile court has exclusive jurisdiction to hear charges against children (aged under 14) and young persons (aged between 14 and 16) for any offence other than homicide.
 Children under 10 are exempted from criminal responsibility.
 It also has power to deal with care and protection cases involving young people aged up to 18.

 A permanent magistrate may sit as a juvenile court and special procedures apply.
 The magistrate explains the alleged offence to the child or young person in simple language and provides assistance to the defendant in the conduct of the case.
 Press coverage of the proceedings in juvenile court is restricted, preventing disclosure of the identity of the defendant.
 The Juvenile Court sits in the Eastern, Kowloon City, West Kowloon, Fanling and Tuen Mun Magistrates’ Courts.

+The Coroner's Court

 Coroners are empowered to investigate unnatural or suspicious deaths occurring in Hong Kong (and deaths occurring outside Hong Kong if the body is found within Hong Kong).
 Except when death occurs while the individual is in custody, or the Secretary for Justice directs, the Coroner decides whether or not to hold an inquest with or without a jury.
 The inquest is mandatory with a jury where the death occurs in custody.
 The main purpose of an inquest is to ascertain the cause of and the circumstances connected with the death.
 If appropriate, a Coroner or a jury may make recommendations designed to prevent the recurrence of the fatality under investigation.
 The Court is situated at West Kowloon Law Courts Building.